harrisonlab/fusarium/minion_assemblies/Fo_statice_assembly.md

-# Nectria_haematococca
+# F. oxysporum ex. statice
-Commands for the analysis of Nectria haematococca (F. solani) ex. pea genomes.
+Commands for the analysis of F. oxysporum ex. statice genomes

 This document details the commands used to assemble and annotate minion sequence data.